snuids/nyx/troubleshooting.md

 ![Radar](https://raw.githubusercontent.com/snuids/nyx/master/medias/api_test.png)

-If an error such as a 404 or 503 appears, this could be a race condition between containers.
-In a perfect scenario the nginx container should be started when all the others are up and running.
+If an error such as a 404 or 503 appears, this could be a race condition between containers startup sequence.
+In a perfect scenario the nginx (web site) container should be started when all the others are up and running.

 If the previous problem occurs simply use the following command in the a shell: